What are Shariah Compliant Mutual Funds?

 The Nippon India ETF Shariah BeES tracks the Nifty50 Shariah Index, investing in companies that meet specific criteria.
 By mirroring the index’s composition, it provides a way to invest in a broad market portfolio with ethical considerations.

-Note: This ETF is ideal for medium to long-term growth but requires a Demat account for investment.
+Note: This halal mutual fund is ideal for medium to long-term growth but requires a Demat account for investment

 While its returns may be lower compared to the equity funds, this ETF offers the advantage of being easier to trade and more liquid —